kube-burner/kube-burner/docs/measurements.md

   - name: podLatency
 ```

+### Metrics

-This measurement sends its metrics to a configured indexer.
-The metrics collected are pod latency histograms (`podLatencyMeasurement`) and four documents holding a summary with different pod latency quantiles of each pod condition (`podLatencyQuantilesMeasurement`).
-It is possible to skip indexing the `podLatencyMeasurement` metric by configuring the field `podLatencyMetrics` of this measurement to `quantiles`.
+The metrics collected are pod latency timeeries (`podLatencyMeasurement`) and four documents holding a summary with different pod latency quantiles of each pod condition (`podLatencyQuantilesMeasurement`).
+It's possible to skip indexing the `podLatencyMeasurement` metric by configuring the field `podLatencyMetrics` of this measurement to `quantiles`.

 One document, such as the following, is indexed per each pod created by the workload that enters in `Running` condition during the workload: